georgezefko/mage_projects/README.md

 There is no isolated branch for this project since all the code can be found under the ***.github*** folder.

+### 4. Bauplan- The Serverless Data Lakehouse: WAP pattern example

+In the fourth tutorial we explore the capabilities of Bauplan and compare the solution with what we did in the second tutorial.
+Bauplans wraps iceberg and nessie together providing a very flexible way of building DAGs.

+You can find the relevant article with explanations here: [Medium](https://medium.com/data-engineer-things/bauplan-the-serverless-data-lakehouse-wap-pattern-example-a199d8959330)

+The isolated code for that project is here: [Bauplan](https://github.com/georgezefko/mage_projects/tree/feat/bauplan)

+Files to check for this project are:
+- custom/bauplan__wap_dag.py
+- utils/bauplan_silver
+- utils/bauplan_gold

-### 4. Lambda Architecture in Action — From Sensors to Dashboards with Kafka, Iceberg, Nessie, StarRocks, Minio, Mage, and Docker
+### 5. Lambda Architecture in Action — From Sensors to Dashboards with Kafka, Iceberg, Nessie, StarRocks, Minio, Mage, and Docker

-In the fourth tutorial we dive into Lambda Architecture components with a hands-on tutorial on an IoT use case.
+In the fifth tutorial we dive into Lambda Architecture components with a hands-on tutorial on an IoT use case.

 You can find the relevant article with explanations here: [Medium](https://medium.com/data-engineer-things/lambda-architecture-in-action-from-sensors-to-dashboards-with-kafka-iceberg-nessie-starrocks-3ae9a4c1c605)